peatk/SQLAlchemy/README.md

-# SQLAlchemy Script
-Analyze and Explore the Climate Data
+# Using SQLAlchemy To Analyze and Explore the Climate Data

 I have decided to treat my family to a long holiday vacation in Honolulu, Hawaii.
 To help with the trip planning, I decided to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.